Seasonal Living – Find Your Way Back to Nature

-The Fiercely DIY Guide to Season Living (#ad) by Kathie Lapcevic is an antidote for the harried, fast paced, treadmill life that so many modern women feel trapped in.
-It speaks of a gentler, more intentional retreat, away from the bustle and artificial demands of meetings, carpooling, and bowing to the priorities of the postmodern system.
+The Fiercely DIY Guide to Seasonal Living (#ad) by Kathie Lapcevic is an antidote for the harried, fast-paced, treadmill life that so many modern women feel trapped in.
+It speaks of a gentler, more intentional retreat, away from the bustle and artificial demands of meetings, carpooling and bowing to the priorities of the postmodern system.

 The chapters guide you through walking in nature, creating a place of solitude and contemplation in your home, journal writing, eating locally with the seasons, preserving the abundance, and crafting intentionally and frugally.